My Hometown (Introduction) [Springsteen on Broadway]

 'Cause we had cousins and aunts and uncles and grandmas and grandpas

-And great grandmas and great grandpas
+and great grandmas and great grandpas

-So all of us were jammed into five little houses on two adjoining streets And when the church bells rang, the whole clan would hustle up the street to stand witness to every wedding and every funeral that arrived like a state occasion, in our little neighborhood
+so all of us were jammed into five little houses on two adjoining streets And when the church bells rang, the whole clan would hustle up the street to stand witness to every wedding and every funeral that arrived like a state occasion, in our little neighborhood

 My sister and I, we'd pick up the thrown rice from the weddings,